Acknowledgments and info about this site

 This site is an ongoing work by Colin Mackellar as a tribute to the pioneering work of all who were involved with NASAs Honeysuckle Creek Tracking Station.

-I was too young to be personally involved in Apollo (if you look at the photo on the opening page, thats me in the foreground standing outside the Honeysuckle gate in 1971.
+I was too young to be personally involved in Apollo (if you look at this photo, thats me in the foreground standing outside the Honeysuckle gate in 1971.
 I was nearly 15).
 But I have always been very interested in both astronomy and manned space exploration.
 (On holidays our family will often just happen to find ourselves at places like Honeysuckle, Tidbinbilla, Parkes or Siding Spring.)

 During the Apollo Program, both Honeysuckle Creek and Tidbinbilla were household names in Australia (as was the Parkes Radio Telescope) and I followed any media references to them closely.